Capriles, Maduro at each other's throats in Venezuela election

 In death, he is fast earning a near-religious status among supporters, perhaps akin to that of Argentina's former populist ruler Juan Peron and his deeply loved wife Eva Peron.

-State TV has been playing speeches and appearances by Chavez over and over, next to a banner saying "Chavez lives forever."
+State television has been playing speeches and appearances by Chavez over and over, next to a banner saying "Chavez lives forever."

 "We have the honor of having shared with the Bolivarian leader the same ideals of social justice and of support for the exploited," Chavez's friend and mentor, Fidel Castro, said in the latest of many tributes to him.